bitfixer/petdisk-max/README.md

 Things known to currently not work (but working on it):
 1. Support for BASIC 1 ROM (i.e. non-upgraded original PET 2001)
-2. DIRECTORY command
-3. REL files
+2. REL files
-4. U2 (block write) drive command
+3. U2 (block write) drive command

 Please let me know if you discover any bugs or have feature requests. bitfixer at (removeforantispam) bitfixer dot com